aleshaleksey/fansys23/08-spell-list.md

 - A target never revives as a plant, or monster.
 - If the target is unwilling, it may attempt a WIS save vs the caster.
 Upon success it is not subject to the spell.
 More precisely the spell ends in a catastrophic [cascade centred](07-magic-and-spellcasting.md#the-catastrophic-cascade) on the target's body.
 - The target retains its level after metamorphosing.
 Thus if a normal level 5 humanoid character is metamorphosed into a dragon, it will be a level 5 dragon (ie little more than a hatchling).
-If the spell is made permanent, it is recommended that player and DM discuss and come to an agreement as to how many levels of the new creature and how mny of its old levels are retained.
+If the spell is made permanent, it is recommended that player and DM discuss and come to an agreement as to how many levels of the new creature and how many of its old levels are retained.

 **Global**: The spell can be cast globally in one of two modes.